adriennebohlmann/DecisionTrees_on_Gravity/README.md

 Evaluation of results:
 * Test-R2 are from out-of sample.
 Training-R2 is usually over 90% (indicating overfitting).
 * No transformation of the data (apart from removed missing observations) is necessary.
-* This analysis did not include a variable with substantial explanatory power for the Zeros / the theshold in the output.
-Test-R2 fluctuates quite stronly, indicating a possible lack of robustness.
+* This analysis did not include a variable with substantial explanatory power for the Zeros / the threshold in the output.
+Test-R2 fluctuates quite strongly, indicating a possible lack of robustness.
 Nevertheless, mean predictive power is comparable to explanatory power of similar traditional regression analysis.

 Exemplary test vs predicted trade flow scatter plots from above ensemble methods: